 • one Secondary Use in Community document.

-If the documents provided are current and valid, but in different names, a change of name document also needs to be provided.
+If the documents provided are current and valid, but in different names, a change of name document or ‘linking document’ also needs to be provided.
+This would normally take the form of an Australian Births, Deaths and Marriages Registry issued certificate (or overseas equivalent) that notes the name change.
 For claimants in circumstances where this might not be possible, alternative proof of change of name may be accepted.
-This would normally take the form of an Australian Births, Deaths and Marriages Registry issued certificate noting name change (or overseas equivalent) document.

-In very limited circumstances, where a document cannot be verified, including through the DVS and the claimant is unable to attend a Centrelink CSC or Centrelink agent to present an original document, Centrelink may accept certified copies of identity documents.
+In very limited circumstances, where a claimant is unable to attend a Services Australia Service Centre or agent to present an original document, Services Australia may accept certified copies of identity documents.
 These must be certified by a person listed within the Statutory Declarations Regulations 2018.

-These limited circumstances may apply where the claimant resides in rural or remote areas, or if the claimant has difficulty in attending the CSC due to a medical condition such as decreased mobility, hospitalisation or institutional care.
+These limited circumstances may apply where the claimant resides in rural or remote areas, or if the claimant has difficulty in attending the Service Centre due to a medical condition such as decreased mobility, hospitalisation or institutional care.

 For these cases: